 Baton Rouge Pride Inc. is a volunteer-run nonprofit organization (with IRS 501(c)3 recognition, for interested contributors).
 We are dedicated to providing resources, education, cultural events, and other community-building activities for the South Louisiana LGBTQ+ community and its friends, families and allies.

-Founded in 2006-2007, Baton Rouge Pride (also known as the Baton Rouge Pride Fest) originated as a secular outreach of MCC of Baton Rouge.
-It was designed as a gathering and celebration for the GLBTQ community in the area but also as an educational and community building event centered on a community resource fair.
-Since that beginning with less than 500 attendees and 15 resource fair participants in 2007, it has grown to be Louisiana's largest pride celebration -- with more than 7,500 attendees and nearly 75 organizations in the resource fair tin 2015.
+Founded in 2006, Baton Rouge Pride (also known as the Baton Rouge Pride Fest) originated as a secular outreach of MCC of Baton Rouge.
+It was designed as a gathering and celebration for the LGBTQ+community in the area but also as an educational and community building event centered on a community resource fair.
+Since that beginning with less than 500 attendees and 15 resource fair participants in 2007, it has grown to be Louisiana's largest pride celebration -- with more than 12,500 attendees and nearly 75 organizations in the resource fair tin 2017.
 Better yet, since 2010, it also is the South's (if not the world's) largest indoor, family friendly pride celebration.

 We meet at the Freedom Center hosted by the Metropolitan Community Church of Baton Rouge located at 7747 Tom Drive, Baton Rouge, La.